pic

 (sum(x[1:2]) > 0) && true

-In all these cases, transforming slices into views requires an explicit indication.
-To achieve this, you need to employ the function view.
-Its syntax is view(x, <indices>), where <indices> represent the subset of indices defining the slice.
-To demonstrate its usage, we revisit and compare the previous code snippet.
+In all these cases, if you instead want to work with views, you must indicate this explicitly.
+Several methods exist for achieving this, with the most straightforward being the function view.
+Its syntax is view(x, <indices>), where <indices> specify the indices that define the slice.
+To demonstrate its usage, we revisit the previous examples.

 x = [3,4,5]